joshuaeckroth/csci431-website/notes/neural-networks.md

 # Neural networks

-- high
-- level
-- points
+Neural networks, also known as artificial neural networks, are a machine learning paradigm inspired by animal neurons.
+A neural network consists of many nodes, playing the role of neurons, connected via edges, playing the role of synaptic connections.
+Typically, the neurons are arranged in layers, with each layer fully connected to the next.
+The first and last layers are input and output layers, respectively.
+Inputs and outputs are binary.
+The network is "trained" by repeatedly examining the training set; each repetition is called an "epoch."
+During each epoch, the weights on each edge are slightly adjusted in order to reduce the prediction error for the next epoch.
+We must decide when to stop training, i.e., how many epochs to execute.
+The resulting learned "model" consists of the network topology as well as the various weights.

-## The neuron
+## The animal neuron

 ![Neuron](/images/neuron.png){: .right}

-The typical neuron consists of a cell body, a nucleus, the axon and axon terminals, and dendrites.
+A neuron consists of a cell body, a nucleus, the axon and axon terminals, and dendrites.
 The dendrites split into complex trees and receive signals from other neurons.
 Signals are sent through the axon terminals to other neurons.

 Neurons are found throughout the nervous system (brain, spinal cord, periphery) but are most concentrated in the brain.
 A human brain has about 100 billion neurons.
 Each neuron has, on average, about 7000 connections to other neurons.
 This wouldn't be particularly remarkable except for the generally-accepted theory that the brain is an "information processing machine."
 That is to say, it is *computing* something with all those neurons.
 The question is, then, can properties of the brain be the reason humans are intelligent, and can those properties be used in systems we create?

 The most intriguing property of the brain, apart from its massive connectivity, is that each neuron is more-or-less doing the same thing.
-Most neurons "activate" (discharges an electrical signal down the axon) based on whether or not neurons connected to it have recently activated themselves.
+Most neurons "activate" (discharge an electrical signal down the axon) based on whether or not neurons connected to it have recently activated themselves.
 Each connection to another neuron has a certain strength, so that if the connected neuron activates, a signal of a certain strength is received.
-The signals received add up, and may cause the receiving neuron itself to activate.
+The received signals add up, and may cause the receiving neuron itself to activate.

 The signals have to add up in a certain time frame, otherwise they will just dissipate.
 If the receiving neuron does activate, it completely discharges.
 It is an "all or nothing" event.
 More received electrical charge does not create greater discharges; the amount of received charge only determines *if* an activation will occur.

 Some connections among neurons are excitatory, which increase the chance of activation by the receiving neuron, and inhibitory which do the opposite.

 Here is an image of the action potential (from [Wikipedia](http://en.wikipedia.org/wiki/File:Action_potential_vert.png)):

 ![Action potential](/images/action-potential.png)

 The connections among neurons and their strengths are not hard-wired.
 "Learning" is essentially the process of changing connections ("synaptic pruning") and their strengths ("synaptic plasiticity").

-One important theory about how these changes come about is the Hebbian learning rule (from Donald Hebb, 1949).
+One important theory about how these changes come about is the Hebbian learning rule (from Donald Hebb, 1904-1985).
 It attempts to explain how connections strengthen:

 > Let us assume that the persistence or repetition of a reverberatory activity (or "trace") tends to induce lasting cellular changes that add to its stability. [...]
-When an axon of cell A is near enough to excite a cell B and repeatedly or persistently takes part in firing it, some growth process or metabolic change takes place in one or both cells such that A's efficiency, as one of the cells firing B, is increased.
+When an axon of cell A is near enough to excite a cell B and repeatedly or persistently takes part in firing it, some growth process or metabolic change takes place in one or both cells such that A's efficiency, as one of the cells firing B, is increased. — (Hebb, *The Organization of Behavior*, 1949)

 This is often summarized as: "Cells that fire together, wire together."
 The theory would basically explain associative memory: if you repeatedly hear the birthday song while you are simultaneously looking at a birthday cake, eventually whenever you see or think about a birthday cake, you are reminded of the song.

 ## Neurons as inspiration: The perceptron

 We want to build systems that exhibit some properties of the brain.
 These properties are:

 - Simple, nearly-identical components (neurons)